temetvince/alaankwa/README.md

     * Phanon+ no longer conflicts with SWLU/GiC game initialization texts
 * Debug scripts.
 See Development Features below
 * LU Stock Exchange pageid fix (theoretically)
+* Phanon:
+    * Now build their HQs closer to sector center
+    * Fixed a bug in create station when passed a null StationType
 * An optional production speed increase to Sepa's SWLU Mothership Mod
 * An optional Graphics Improvement mod utilizing ReShade is included
 * An optional font change is included, disabled by default.
 It is Fantasque Sans Mono, you can find the original here: